-The primary aim of Neo is to become a digital, decentralized and distributed representative of non-digital assets, through the use of smart contracts (see below for a more detailed look at smart contracts).
-This means that its goal is to become a digital alternative for asset transfers that are currently non-digital (e.g., paying rent using a smart contract that triggers automatically once a month, in preference to writing and mailing a monthly cheque).
+The primary aim of NEO is to become a digital, decentralized and distributed platform for non-digital assets through the use of smart contracts (see below for a more detailed look at smart contracts).
+This means that its goal is to become a digital alternative for asset transfers that are currently non-digital.
+An example would be paying rent using a smart contract that triggers automatically once a month instead of setting up a bank payment.

-The smallest unit of ANS will always be 1 share, and this cannot be divided in the same way as other coins like bitcoin.
-The primary reason for this is that, just like shares in a company or service, ANS cannot be divided into fractions.
-This might become a problem in the future if Neo’s value continues increasing but exchanges are already handling their own method of dividing the coin.
+The smallest unit of NEO will always be 1 share, and this cannot be divided in the same way as other coins like bitcoin.
+The primary reason for this is that, just like shares in a company or service, NEO cannot be divided into fractions.
+This might become a problem in the future if NEO’s value increases, but exchanges already have their own methods of dividing the coin.

-Exchanges are currently trying to figure a way around the problem of ANS being indivisible.
-The answer they have might not be the best one but it’s the best we have right now: They will sell you fractions of ANS as long as you keep them inside your exchange wallet.
-If you transfer them to your Neo wallet, those fractions will remain on the exchange and won’t be moved to your private wallet.
+Exchanges are currently trying to figure out a way around the problem of NEO being indivisible.
+The answer they have might not be the best one but it’s the best we have right now: You’ll be allowed to trade fractions of NEO as long as you keep them inside your exchange wallet.
+If you transfer them to your NEO wallet, those fractions will remain on the exchange and won’t be moved to your private wallet.

-For example, you are not technically allowed to own 5.32 ANS.
-You either have 5 ANS or 6.
-But exchanges will let you exchange BTC for 5.32 ANS without issue.
-If you keep those 5.32 ANS in your exchange wallet you will have no problem exchanging them for another cryptocurrency.
+For example, you are not technically allowed to own 5.32 NEO.
+You either have 5 NEO or 6.
+But exchanges will let you exchange BTC for 5.32 NEO without issue.
+If you keep those 5.32 NEO in your exchange wallet, you should have no problem exchanging them for another cryptocurrency.
 However, if you transfer the 5.32 NEO you own to your actual NEO wallet, you will end up with 5 NEO, and the 0.32 NEO will stay on the exchange.

-The biggest differentiating feature is the two-tiered system of ANS and ANC.
-At the time of writing (September 2017), it’s impossible to trade and buy ANC, except from Chinese-specific markets.
-Instead users must buy ANS which, in essence, is their stake in the future of the platform (hence the name before the rebranding to Neo: “Antshares”).
-The beauty of the two-tier system comes into play the moment you transfer ANS to your Neo wallet.
+The biggest differentiating feature is the two-tiered system of NEO and GAS.
+Although GAS can be bought and sold on a handful of exchanges, users typically buy NEO tokens, which represent their stake in the future of the platform.
+The benefit of the two-tier system comes into play the moment you transfer NEO to your NEO-compatible wallet.

-While holding ANS, you start generating ANC (or Gas) automatically as more blocks are discovered and registered.
-This is similar to Ethereum, but very different from mining in bitcoin in that the value of ANC is decoupled from the value of ANS.
+This is similar to Ethereum but very different from mining in bitcoin in that the value of GAS is decoupled from the value of NEO.
 This is in contrast to bitcoin, where the value of a bitcoin mined is the same as the value of a bitcoin purchased.

 Another important factor that sets Neo apart from bitcoin is the use of smart contracts, best explained using a real-world scenario:

-Smart Contracts are the digital equivalent of holding money in escrow with a third party, with the intention of releasing the funds some time in the future.
+Smart contracts are the digital equivalent of holding money in escrow with a third party, with the intention of releasing the funds some time in the future.
 Suppose I have to pay you 0.002 BTC in three months’ time.
-A contract is created and entered into the blockchain that triggers in three months’ time, as long as I’ve deposited the 0.002 BTC required.
+A contract is created and entered into the blockchain so that it triggers in three months’ time, as long as I’ve deposited the 0.002 BTC required.
 Once the contract executes, the money is transferred from my wallet to yours and is automatically witnessed and verified by regulators on the blockchain.
 However, it’s worth noting that at the time of writing, the fee for deploying a smart contract on the NEO network was 500 GAS.

-Most, if not all, cryptocurrency exchanges allow you to keep your coins in an online wallet attached to your trading account.
-This wallet looks and works the same as a wallet installed on your computer but the main difference is in the underlying structure of how it works.
+Cryptocurrency exchanges allow you to keep your coins in an online wallet attached to your trading account.
+This wallet looks and works the same as a wallet installed on your computer, but the main difference is in the underlying structure of how it works.

-But more importantly, your exchange wallet does not technically have an address.
+It’s important to be aware that your exchange wallet does not technically have an address.
 The exchange has its own wallet, a part of which it’s reserving for you, but the wallet belongs to the exchange and is never really yours.
-So, in situations like Neo where keeping some currency in a wallet gives you some sort of bonus, it’s the exchange that will get that GAS.
+So, in situations like this where keeping NEO in a wallet gives you some sort of bonus, it’s the exchange that will get that GAS.
 With this in mind, it’s worth moving your tokens to a wallet that you own, whether that is a hardware, desktop, mobile or web wallet.